-According to a new study released by the United States Environmental Protection Agency, greening lakes — those being lakes plagued with algae — can and will cause an increase of methane in the atmosphere from 30% to 90% within the next 100 years.
+According to a study released by the United States Environmental Protection Agency, greening lakes — those being lakes plagued with algae — can and will cause an increase of methane in the atmosphere from 30% to 90% within the next 100 years.

 Methane is produced by green-slicked lakes when algae, already filled with toxins that taint drinking water, dies and begins to decompose in the water.
 The bacteria involved with decomposing the algae depletes the oxygen in the water, suffocating the creatures within and creating methane, a greenhouse gas 34 times more potent than carbon dioxide.